EDITORIAL ADVISORY BOARD 2015

-Tim Mather is the former vice-president of technology strategy in Symantec's office of the chief technology officer, responsible for coordinating the company's long-term technical and intellectual property strategy.
+Tim Mather is CISO at Cadence Design Systems.
+Formerly, he was CSO at Apigee and before that vice-president of technology strategy in Symantec's office of the chief technology officer, responsible for coordinating the company's long-term technical and intellectual property strategy.
 Previously, he served for nearly seven years as Symantec's CISO where he was responsible for development of all information systems security policies, oversight of implementation of all security-related policies and procedures and all information systems audit-related activities.
 Prior to joining Symantec, Mather was the manager of security at VeriSign.
 Additionally, he was formerly manager of Information Systems Security at Apple Computer.
 Mather's experience also includes seven years in Washington, D.C. working on secure communications for a classified, national-level command, control, communications and intelligence (C3I) project, which involved both civilian and military departments and agencies.
 Mather holds Master's degrees in national security studies from Georgetown University, and international policy studies from Monterey Institute of International Studies.
 He holds a bachelor's degree in political economics from the University of California, Berkeley.

-Stephen Northcutt serves as president of the SANS Technology Institute, a post-graduate level IT security college.
+Stephen Northcutt is director - academic advising, SANS Technology Institute, a post-graduate level IT security college.
 Northcutt is author of Incident Handling Step-by-Step, Intrusion Signatures and Analysis, Inside Network Perimeter Security - Second Edition, IT Ethics Handbook, SANS Security Essentials, SANS Security Leadership Essentials and Network Intrusion Detection - Third Edition.
 He was the original author of the Shadow intrusion detection system before accepting the position of chief for information warfare at the Ballistic Missile Defense Organization.
 Northcutt is a graduate of Mary Washington University.
 Before entering the computer security field, he worked as a Navy helicopter search and rescue crewman, white water raft guide, chef, martial arts instructor, cartographer and network designer.

-Randolph (Randy) Sanovic is the general director of information security for General Motors (GM), responsible for GM's information security strategy, programs, plans and global information security posture.
+Randolph (Randy) Sanovic is the owner RNS Consulting.
+Formerly, he was general director, information security, General Motors, responsible for GM's information security strategy, programs, plans and global information security posture.
 Previously, Sanovic served as director, information systems security, for United Healthcare where his responsibilities included reorganizing the corporation's disparate information security functions into a worldwide well-managed function, and developing an effective strategic IT security plan.
 He has also served as manager, computer security planning for Mobil, responsible for the corporation's overall information security posture, strategy, programs, plans and policies.
 Sanovic is also a member of the board of directors of the International Information Systems Security Certification Consortium (ISC)2, (ISC)2's treasurer, chairman of the Board Audit Committee, co-chair of (ISC)2's America's Advisory Board and a member of the National Computer Systems Security and Privacy Advisory Board.
 He holds a bachelor's degree and an MBA.

-Howard Schmidt is president and CEO of R&H Security Consulting.
+Howard Schmidt is a partner in the strategic advisory firm, Ridge-Schmidt Cyber, an executive services firm that helps leaders in business and government navigate the increasing demands of cybersecurity.
 He also serves as the international president of the Information Systems Security Association (ISSA) and has recently been appointed to the Information Security Privacy Advisory Board (ISPAB).
 Previously, Schmidt was appointed by President Bush as the vice chair, and then chair, of the President's Critical Infrastructure Protection Board and as the special adviser for Cyberspace Security for the White House.
 Schmidt was also CSO for Microsoft, where his duties included forming and directing the Trustworthy Computing Security Strategies Group.
 Schmidt is a co-author of the Black Book on Corporate Security and author of Patrolling Cyberspace, Lessons Learned from a Lifetime in Data Security.
 He holds a bachelor's degree in business administration and a master's degree in organizational management from the University of Phoenix and an honorary doctorate degree in humane letters.
 Schmidt is a professor of practice at the Georgia Institute of Technology, the Georgia Tech Information Security Center and adjunct senior fellow with Carnegie Mellon's CyLab.

-Justin Somiani is chief information security officer at Symantec.
-Formerly, he was director, information security at Verisign, director, information security operations at Charles Schwab, and manager information security consulting at PricewaterhouseCoopers LLP.
+Justin Somiani is chief trust officer at Box.
+Formerly, he was chief information security officer at Symantec.
+Before that, he was director, information security at Verisign, director, information security operations at Charles Schwab, and manager information security consulting at PricewaterhouseCoopers LLP.

-Craig Spiezle is director, online safety technologies, Microsoft.
+Craig Spiezle is executive director and president, Online Trust Alliance.
+Formerly, he was director, online safety technologies, Microsoft.

-Amit Yoran is the chairman and CEO of NetWitness Corp., provider of network-based forensics, investigations and incident-response technologies.
+Amit Yoran is president, RSA, the security division of EMC.
+Formerly, he was the chairman and CEO of NetWitness, provider of network-based forensics, investigations and incident-response technologies.
 Previously Yoran served as the Bush Administration cyberczar, CEO and advisor to In-Q-Tel (venture capital arm of the CIA), vice president of Worldwide Managed Security Services at Symantec, founder and CEO of Riptech and director of vulnerability programs at the Department of Defense's CERT.
 Yoran currently serves as a director on the boards of several innovative security companies including Guidance Software (GUID), Guardium, Digital Sandbox and Trust Digital.